kamyaD/Authors-Haven/README.md

 > create database to postgresql
 ```
-> createdb authorsHavenDb
+> createdb authorshavendb
 ```
-remember to change the password in config.json file for development
+remember to change the password in config.js file for development

 > create your config file
 ```